NCAS-CMS/cf-python/docs/source/tutorial.rst

 				                   x_{i}^2}

 ``'sample_size'``             The sample size, :math:`N`, as would be
-                              used for other statistical calculations.
+                              used for other statistical calculations,
+                              i.e. the number of non-missing values.

 ``'sum_of_weights'``          The sum of weights, :math:`V_{1}`, as
                               would be used for other statistical